What is a paralegal?

 Basic computer skills are vital in the paralegal profession and necessary for the class.

 The UHD Paralegal Program is offered on the weekends.
 Classes start at 9:00 and end at 5:00 on Saturdays and Sundays, for a total of 18 class days.

 The UHD Paralegal Certificate Program is primarily a face-to-face program, providing critical opportunities to practice paralegal skills both individually and in groups.
 Because so many legal proceedings are now conducted virtually, some classes may be held online to help develop those skills.
 At this time, we do not offer a fully virtual program.

 How many classes can I miss?

 Because this program is comprehensive and fast-paced, students should not miss any days.
-Students may, however, miss a total of two days and still get a certificate, as long as the student maintains a passing grade average and completes field work assignments.
-If you miss more than two days, for any reason, you must retake the program in another semester in order to get a certificate.
+Students may, however, miss a total of two days and still get a certificate, as long as they maintain a passing grade average and complete the required field work.
+If you miss more than two days, for any reason, you must retake the entire program in another semester to get a certificate.

 How much does the course cost?

 Tuition for the course is $4,495.
 There are no required textbooks for the class.